Blizzard Entertainment: Challenges with NetEase and Microsoft acquisition (2022–present)

-Ahead of their license renewal in January 2023, Blizzard (via Activision Blizzard) and NetEase stated in November 2022 that they had been unable to come to an agreement on the renewal terms for their license, and thus most Blizzard games will cease operations in China in January 2023 until the situation can be resolved.
-According to a report by The New York Times, several factors influenced Activision Blizzard's decision to terminate the agreement, which included stronger demands made by the Chinese government to know of Activision Blizzard's internal business matters, NetEase's desire to license the games directly rather than run the license through a joint venture, and Activision Blizzard's concerns that NetEase was trying to start their own ventures, including the payment towards Bungie in 2018.
+Ahead of its license renewal in January 2023, Blizzard (via Activision Blizzard) and NetEase stated in November 2022 that it had been unable to come to an agreement on the renewal terms for its license, and thus most Blizzard games will cease operations in China in January 2023 until the situation can be resolved.
+According to a report by The New York Times, several factors influenced Activision Blizzard's decision to terminate the agreement, which included stronger demands made by the Chinese government to know of Activision Blizzard's internal business matters, NetEase's desire to license the games directly rather than run the license through a joint venture, and Activision Blizzard's concerns that NetEase was trying to start its own ventures, including the payment towards Bungie in 2018.
 NetEase was further concerned about the impact of the pending acquisition of Activision Blizzard by Microsoft.
-Activision Blizzard stated they were looking to other Chinese firms as replacements for NetEase as to restore their games in China.
+Activision Blizzard stated it was looking to other Chinese firms as replacements for NetEase as to restore its games in China.

 By April 2024, Blizzard, with Microsoft's help, and NetEase had agreed to new publishing terms, with plans to bring back Blizzard's games to China by mid-2024, maintaining all prior game ownership from the original publishing deal.
 Under this new deal, NetEase also will be able to bring games to the Xbox platform.

 Following completion of the acquisition, Microsoft announced it was laying off 1,900 staff from Microsoft Gaming on January 25, 2024.
 Alongside this, Blizzard President Mike Ybarra and Chief Design Officer Allen Adham announced they would be leaving the company.
 Further, the planned survival game from Blizzard was canceled.
 On January 29, 2024, Johanna Faries, the former general manager of the Call of Duty series, was named Blizzard Entertainment's new president, taking office on February 5.

 Following the unionization success of Raven Software's Game Workers Alliance (GWA) union for quality assurance (QA) testers, the 20-member QA team of Blizzard Albany announced a unionization drive in July 2022 as GWA Albany.
 The vote passed (14–0).

 On July 24, 2024, 500 artists, designers, engineers, producers, and quality assurance testers who work on World of Warcraft voted to unionize under the Communications Workers of America.
 The same day, 60 QA testers at Blizzard's Austin office, who work on various games including Diablo IV and Hearthstone, also voted to unionize and formed the union "Texas Blizzard QA United-CWA."
 The following year, in May 2025, the members of Blizzard Team 4, who work on the game Overwatch 2, also unionized with the Communications Workers of America, with nearly 200 game developers forming the wall-to-wall union "Overwatch Gamemakers Guild-CWA."
 In August 2025, Blizzard's Story and Franchise Development team announced it has unionized with the CWA.
 Later that month, 450 Diablo designers, engineers, artists, and support staff unionized across Irvine, California, Albany, New York, and Austin, Texas.